 Start Slow As A Newbie

-The Department of Health and Human Services suggests the safest time anyone of any age can fast is 12 hours (28).
+The Department of Health and Human Services suggests that it is probably safe for most people to fast for 12 hours (28).
 Start with a 12-hour fast if you haven’t done it before.
 Then, work your way up to a 16-hour fast for the best intermittent fasting schedule for women over 50.

 Determine Your Calorie Needs

 You aren’t focusing hard on calories with IF.
-Still, Dr. Grant Tinsley recommends determining how many calories would be your best shot (13).
-Use this simple method to determine how many calories you should eat if you know your body fat percentage (11):
+Still, Jenna Fletcher of Medical News Today recommends determining how many calories would be your best shot (13).
+Use an online calculator to determine how many calories you should eat based on your age, sex, weight, and other factors.

-Alternatively, discuss your calorie needs with a dietician or doctor to avoid the side effects of extreme calorie restrictions (13).
-Dr. Grant Tinsley confirms some side effects may include:
+Alternatively, discuss your calorie needs with a dietitian or doctor to avoid the side effects of extreme calorie restrictions (13).
+Some side effects may include:

 - Low blood pressure,